 Storage Instructions

-Cover and store leftover pumpkin scones on the counter for up to two days at room temperature.
+Cover leftover pumpkin scones with plastic wrap or store in an airtight container on the counter for up to two days at room temperature.
+Leftover scones can be re-warmed for that freshly baked taste.

-More Pumpkin Treats to Enjoy
+More Pumpkin Recipes to Enjoy

 - Pumpkin Chocolate Swirl Bundt Cake